elhomosiguiente/api-ai-unity/README.md

 }
 ```

-**Note**, what you will receive api.ai result immediatly, not in the `OnResult` handler.
+**Note**: You will receive the Api.ai result immediately, not in the ‘OnResult’ handler.

 #### Using native Android recognition

-This case only applicable for the Android Unity applications.
-You can check if the application is running on the Android platform using this simple code snippet
+This situation is only applicable for Android Unity applications.
+You can check if an application is running on the Android platform using this simple code snippet:

 ``` csharp
 if (Application.platform == RuntimePlatform.Android) {